 There will be no final exam.
 Ideally, the paper will serve as a draft for a dissertation chapter and eventually a publication.
 I am looking for a 10-20 page, well-written empirical paper in law and economics, a theory paper is also acceptable if you explain how the model might be tested.
 You may work in a group of two or at most three but note that you cannot all have the same dissertation chapter!
 Papers are due last day of class – no exceptions.
 You are encouraged to think about topics early and see me for some possible guidance.
 You will also be required to make a 15 minute class presentation.

 STATA: All PhD students should have a copy of STATA, the premier package for sophisticated econometrics.
-If you do not already own STATA GMU has a Grad Plan and you can get a fully functional, permanent license for STATA 15/IC for just $198 – this is very cheap!
+If you do not already own STATA, students can get a fully functional, permanent license for STATA 15/IC for just $198 – this is very cheap!